Bira/octopus-carnival/_posts/2025-12-01-wir-dscc-dregoth.md

 Absalom is dangerous, but his level is so much lower than Dregoth's you're not likely to meet both of them at once.
-He's either the guy you convince to ally with you against Dregoth, or the guy you defeat on the way to enlisting Dregoth's army to fight the Dragon of Tyr.
+He's either the guy you convince to ally with you against Dregoth, or the guy you defeat on the way to enlisting Dregoth's aid to fight the Dragon of Tyr.